Onshore Power Supply in harbours

-Since its start in 2009, Danish company Powercon has become one of the leading firms in specialized solutions for wind turbine systems, enabling conversion from one power frequency level to another in multi-megawatt power systems.
+Since its start in 2009, Danish company Powercon has become one of the leading firms in offering solutions for conversion from one power frequency level to another in multi-megawatt power systems, applicable e.g. in specialized solutions for wind turbine systems.

 When vessels and ships dock at quayside, they utilize large amounts of energy and power to sustain operation.
 Currently, mainly auxiliary engines driven by diesel or marine gas oil generate this power.
 Large cruise ships’ auxiliary power usage at quayside can be up to 20 MW, comparable to the electrical power consumption of a small northern European city with 10.000 inhabitants.
 It is therefore a dire question of making this supply of energy more efficient and with a lower carbon footprint.
 Higher taxes levied on onshore power compared to auxiliary engine supply of power, has been contributing to the lack of incentive to convert to OPS – a problem that has now been targeted by the European Commission.

 Peter Castberg Knudsen, Mechanical Designer at Powercon, says: “Originally, we tried applying for the SME Instrument ourselves, but had to realise that – with the high competition level in this instrument – we needed some external assistance to improve the presentation of our project idea.
-The assistance from Innovayt has now led to a successful proposal and a Phase 1 grant, enabling us to go further with our OPS project.”
+The help from Innovayt has now led to two successful proposals, enabling us to go further with our OPS project.”